Labonneguigue/Labonneguigue.github.io/_posts/2018-10-10-Building-A-Self-Driving-RC-Car.md

 ## Code

-In terms of code I did not started from scratch.
-I forked the [donkey](https://github.com/wroscoe/donkey) repository which provided a lot of functionalities like interfacing with a PS3 controller, creating a webserver to control the car, saving the images with the normalised steering and throttle commands, and more.
+In terms of code, I did not start from scratch.
+I forked the [donkey](https://github.com/wroscoe/donkey) repository which provided a lot of functionalities like interfacing with a PS3 controller, creating a web server to control the car, saving the images with the normalised steering and throttle commands, and more.
 It took some time to adapt it to my needs.

 ### Neural Network Training

 The idea behind this project is to teach the car how to drive.
 The first step is therefore for a human to drive the car around a track.
 The track can be made of anything, in any environment.
 The only thing you need to be consistent between the different tracks is some line on the side.
-As the human driver steers the car around the track using a PS3 Sixasis controller, images from the camera are recorded and stored with the corresponding steering and throttle applied.
+As the human driver steers the car around the track using a PS3 Sixaxis controller, images from the camera are recorded and stored with the corresponding steering and throttle applied.

 Example: